-Manhunter: New York had some critical acclaim although it didn’t had a great commercial success, but it had enough for a sequel (which we’ll also review at a later date).
+Manhunter: New York had some critical acclaim although it didn’t have great commercial success, it had enough for a sequel (which we’ll also review at a later date).

 With its concepts and backstory, I think this game it’s just ripe for a proper remake (although I think Activision has the rights for it).
 And if you want to experience it for yourself, then click here to play it in your own browser.